KybernetikJo/python-control-examples/current-main/README.md

-# Tracks Main
+# Folows main branch

-This folder tracks the main branch of `python-control`.
+This folder follows the main branch of `python-control`.
 (Currently `Main / 0.9.5 / 0.10.0`)

-## Current Focus:
+## Current focus:
 - New I/O system
-- New Plotting paradigm
+- New plotting paradigm

 ### New I/O system

 `python-control` has an rich interconnection system.
 This interconnection system is very useful to build block-diagram oriented control systems.

-##
 - append
 - connect
 - feedback